 Best performance workstation

 When it comes to power and customization, the Precision Tower 7000 Series has you covered.
 Dell’s 7920 tower offers options for both single and dual Intel Xeon processors along with up to four AMD Radeon Pro or Nvidia Quadro graphics cards.
 Maxing out at an astounding and totally unnecessary 3TB of RAM and with space for up to 10 storage drives, the Dell Precision Tower 7810 is fully customizable to meet even your most demanding post-production needs.
-The base system is reasonably priced at around $2,000, but the cost can rise quickly depending on your selected options.
+The base system is reasonably priced, but the cost can rise quickly depending on your selected options.

 Best budget workstation

 If you’re looking for a workstation that won’t break the bank, but still is powerful enough to get the job done, then we recommend the HP ENVY Desktop – TE01-0165t.
-For just $749, you will get an 9th Generation Intel Core i5 processor with 8 GB of RAM.
+For just $749, you will get a 9th Generation Intel Core i5 processor with 8 GB of RAM.
 As for graphics, it comes with an integrated Intel UHD Graphics 630 card and a discrete NVIDIA GeForce GTX 1650 card.
 If you need a workstation that is affordable and can decently render, go for the HP ENVY Desktop – TE01-0165t.

 Apple 27-inch iMac

 Apple’s 27-inch iMac may not lead the market in maxed-out performance, but it’s still no slouch!
 This all-in-one features some of the most advanced technology and design and comes equipped with a six-core Intel processor, up to 64GB of RAM and an AMD Radeon Pro graphics card with up to 8GB of VRAM.
 With these specs, the 27-inch iMac has more than enough power for 99 percent of us out there.
 It also offers more features than a traditional tower through its all-in-one design.
 We love the big and bright 5K Retina display, built-in speakers, and a small footprint — all of which helps reduce desktop clutter.
 The overall hardware design is second to none, and it also features some great wireless accessories to keep your workspace clutter-free.
-The Apple 27-inch iMac starts at about $1,800.

 Best workstation for editors who also love to game

 With support for processors up to the 8-core, 16-thread Intel Core i9 and Nvidia GPUs up to the GeForce RTX 2080 Ti with 11GB of VRAM, this system is ready for both professional video editing and high-end gaming.
 The Asus ROG Strix GL12 can be equipped with up to 64GB of RAM and has lots of room for expansion.
 Styled for gamers, the case includes a transparent side panel so you can show off your components with customizable lighting effects.
-Pricing for the ROG Strix GL12 starts at $1,000.

 How to Choose